erickim/PH252D_final_project/README.md

 If `bootstrap=FALSE` not specified, then it will default to `FALSE`.

-If you want to compute the g-computation estimator and have a non-parametric bootstrap estimate of the g-computation estimator and its standard error, please run
+If you want to compute the IPTW estimator and have a non-parametric bootstrap estimate of the IPTW estimator and its standard error, please run

 ```
 rscript code/iptw.R bootstrap=TRUE B=1000 n=20000